-Our Public Art Committee’s selections for the first round of outdoor sculpture are now being installed.
+The Public Art Committee’s selections for the first round of outdoor sculpture are on display!

 PAC is pleased to announce the installation of the inaugural round of artwork in its latest effort, Something New.
-The three sculptures chosen to kick off this exciting project are: Hand in Hand by Will Robinson (installed at Waterfront Park); Three Color Spires by Gerry Newcomb (installed in the harborside plaza at the southern end of Madison Avenue); and Iris Flare by Lin McJunkin and Milo White (to be installed along Winslow Way near its intersection with Ericksen Avenue).
+The three sculptures chosen to kick off this exciting project are: Hand in Hand by Will Robinson (installed at Waterfront Park); Three Color Spires by Gerry Newcomb (in the harborside plaza at the southern end of Madison Avenue); and Iris Flare by Lin McJunkin and Milo White (along Winslow Way near its intersection with Ericksen Avenue).
 These engaging works of art will enrich our community spaces until summer of next year.

 Something New aims to provide both a dynamic public art experience and an ongoing opportunity for sculptors from around the Pacific Northwest to exhibit their work.
 The project brings a collection of sculptures to three outdoor sites around Winslow for a yearlong exhibition.
 The concrete pedestal installed at each site will be permanent.
 However, the artwork on display won’t be!
 Instead, a new collection of sculptures will be selected and rotated in annually, offering Bainbridge Island “something new” year after year.

 A jury of PAC-nominated community members selected the first pieces in this project from a sizable a pool of submissions.
 Nearly thirty sculptors from around the Pacific Northwest submitted their work for consideration.
 “We wanted each of the chosen sculptures to make a statement appropriate to their specific locations,” said PAC Chair Carl Sussman.
 “There were many truly beautiful and exciting pieces, so it was hard to choose only three.”